Colorado officials suspect they've found a second case of UK coronavirus variant - KION546

 Colorado officials suspect they’ve found a second case of UK coronavirus variant

-Health officials in a Colorado county believe they’ve found a second local case of a coronavirus variant from the United Kingdom — one that experts have said may be especially contagious — a county public health director said Wednesday.
+(CNN) -- Health officials in a Colorado county believe they've found a second local case of a coronavirus variant from the United Kingdom -- one that experts have said may be especially contagious -- a county public health director said Wednesday.

 That news comes a day after the first known case of the variant in the US was announced in Colorado's Elbert County.